skat/rsu-b2b-sample-client-java/README.md

 ## About the client

 The following is documentation of a sample client for the RSU B2B Web Service Gateway.
-The sample client is implemented based on the [Apache CXF](http://cxf.apache.org/) framework, the Spring Framework, and Java 8.
+The sample client is implemented based on the [Apache CXF](http://cxf.apache.org/) framework, the Spring Framework, and Java 17.
 See `pom.xml` file in this repo for details regarding the current versions of the mentioned frameworks in use.

+For a **Java 8** based client please take a look at release [v1.3](https://github.com/skat/rsu-b2b-sample-client-java/releases/tag/v1.3)

 > **Looking for a .NET Core sample?** Skatteforvaltningen provides a sample Web Service Client written in .NET Core
 > [here](https://github.com/skat/rsu-b2b-sample-client-dotnet).